usnistgov/ndn-dpdk/docs/tuning.md

 To configure CPU isolation for the NDN-DPDK systemd service:

-1. Run `lscpu` and look at "NUMA node?
-CPU(s)" line to determine the available CPU cores on your system.
+1. Run `lscpu` and look at "NUMA node*X* CPU(s)" line to determine the available CPU cores on your system.

 2. Run `sudoedit /etc/systemd/system.conf.d/cpuset.conf`, and assign CPU cores to programs other than NDN-DPDK, such as: